The Behavioral

 12:39:07

-Every entry answers five questions.
+Every entry answers six questions.

 Who

-Agent ID, role, machine ID, user identity
+Agent ID, role, user identity

 What

-Prompt, model, tool calls, response
+Prompt, model, response

 Why